 Dry eye, whether identified before or after LASIK, can be treated.
 Sometimes, surgeons will recommend dry eye treatment before the procedure is completed even if the patient does not present with symptoms.
 This is done as a precautionary measure.
 Some of the recommended treatment options include:

 - Fish oil and/or flaxseed oil supplements.
-These help to improve the quality of the tear film.
+These supplements contain high levels of Omega 3 fatty acids which help to improve the quality of the tear film.

 - Restasis or other cyclosporine prescription drugs, which enable the body to create tears.
 Research has also shown that cyclosporine helps the eye to return to its normal moisture levels quicker after LASIK.